 Course Course Description Credit Hrs.
 Contact Hrs.
 Critical approaches to television and film: cultural representation, feminist, genre, and authorship analysis.
-CMAT 2000 SUVEY OF US FILM HISTORY (3) 3 3 Historical survey of the film industry in the United States.
-CMAT 2030 BASIC SPEECH COMMUNICATION (3) 3 3 Introduction to speech arts and sciences.
+CMAT 2000 SUVEY OF US FILM HISTORY (3) Historical survey of the film industry in the United States.
+3 3 CMAT 2030 BASIC SPEECH COMMUNICATION (3) 3 3 CIVIT 2030 Introduction to speech arts and sciences.
 Includes communication theory, voice science, and theater.
 Oral presentations before an audience.
-(Enrichment core course) IAI: C2 900 CMAT 2040 INTRODUCTION TO THEATRE (3) 3 3 An orientation to live theater, including its origins and occupations.
-IAI: F1 908 CMAT 2070 TELEVISION STUDIO PRODUCTION (3) 3 6 Course designed to develop skills in audio, lighting, control room, editing and studio or field procedures.
-IAI: MC 916 CMAT 2080 TEXTUAL ANALYSIS AND DRAMATURGY (3) 3 3 Historical and critical approach to the relatively new American field of dramaturgy.
+(Enrichment core course) IAI: C2 900 3 3 CMAT 2040 INTRODUCTION TO THEATRE (3) An exigntation to live theater including its exigins and eccupations.
+IAU 51,009 3 3 CMAT 2070 An orientation to live theater, including its origins and occupations.
+IAI: F1 908 TELEVISION STUDIO PRODUCTION (3) 3 6 CMAT 2070 TELEVISION STUDIO PRODUCTION (3) Course designed to develop skills in audio, lighting, control room, editing and studio or field procedures.
+IAI: MC 916 3 0 CMAT 2080 TEXTUAL ANALYSIS AND DRAMATURGY (3) Historical and critical approach to the relatively new American field of dramaturgy.
 The role of the professional dramaturg during the play development process and within the professional theatre setting.
 Focus on research, text analysis, socio-historical situation and practice.
-CMAT 2110 PRINCIPLES OF ANNOUNCING LECTURE AND LABORATORY /6 (3) 3 6 Practice and analysis of announcing techniques.
+3 3 CMAT 2110 PRINCIPLES OF ANNOUNCING LECTURE AND LABORATORY /6 (3) Practice and analysis of announcing techniques.
 Additional course fee.
-IAI: MC 918 CMAT 2120 RADIO PRODUCTION (3) 3 6 Practicum in radio production techniques, including newscasts, commercials, interviews, traffic and wheather reports.
-IAI: MC 915

-CMAT 2140 AAFRICAN AMERICAN THEATER (3) A survey of the history and literature of African American theater from its beginnings in ritual to the present.
+IAI: MC 918 3 6 CMAT 2120 RADIO PRODUCTION (3) 3 6 Practicum in radio production techniques, including newscasts, commercials, interviews, traffic and wheather reports.
+IAI: MC 915 CMAT 2140 AAFRICAN AMERICAN THEATER (3) A survey of the history and literature of African American theater from its beginnings in ritual to the present.
 (This course satisfies the elective course requirements for the African American Studies major or minor.)
 IAI: F1909D 3 3 CMAT 2150 MASS COMMUNICATION (3) Examination of the process (print, electronic and cinematic) and impact of the mass media on individual behavior and contemporary society.
 Readings and practical projects.
 3 3 CMAT 2170 SURVEY OF GLOBAL CINEMA (3) 3 3